- Electrical Installation Condition Reports (EICR)

 An Electrical system is made up of various components, all of which are covered by the inspection.

-The consumer unit houses fuses which ‘trip’ and cut power if there’s ever a fault in the system.
+The consumer unit houses fuses that ‘trip’ and cut power if there’s ever a fault in the system.
 The consumer unit powers your sockets, lights and appliances.

 RCD, MCB, & RCBO Fuses